 In His Mind, Waves Don’t Exist in and of Themselves

-Enter Ken Wheeler.
-The Angry Photographer insists, in the face of all this evidence, that the ether exists.
+In the face of all this evidence, and misled by fake expert Nikola Tesla, the Angry Photographer insists that light is a mechanical wave in the ether.
 In his mind, waves don’t exist in and of themselves.
 He claims that “waves are what something does, not what something is.”

 The YouTuber behind Theoria Apophasis has a strong aversion to academics, and especially to scientists.
 He reserves his deepest derision for anybody with a PhD and for peer reviewed periodicals.